-The Certain prior year amounts have been reclassified for consistency with the current year presentation.
-These reclassifications had not effect on the reported results of operations.
+Certain prior year amounts have been reclassified for consistency with current year's presentation.
+These reclassifications have no effect on the reported results of operations.

 3. Authorized Investments

 Texas Southmost College District is authorized to invest in obligations and instruments as defined in the Public Funds Investment Act (Sec.
 2256.001 Texas Government Code).
 Such investments include (1) obligations of the United States or its agencies, (2) direct obligations of the State of Texas (3) obligations of political subdivisions rated not less than "A" by a national investment rating firm, (4) certificates of deposit, and (5) other instruments and obligations authorized by statute.